Serving Boulder County Since 1949

 • Place humidifiers in your home or workplace to increase the ambient moisture

-• Avoid drafts or air from fans, air conditioners and heaters.
-This can help decrease evaporation of your tears
+• Avoid drafts or air from fans, air conditioners, and heaters.
+This can help decrease the evaporation of your tears.

 • Avoid cigarette smoke